-Advanced Ceramics is an upper-level course that provides exemplary students an opportunity to dig deeper into the world of ceramics.
-Ceramics is an artform that straddles the two worlds of creativity and science.
-Students will learn to develop a dialect of the language of the vessel while investigating the limitless potential of glaze chemistry, kiln-firing, and multi-stage construction techniques.
+Beginning Ceramics is a foundational course that provides a comprehensive understanding of the process of making with clay.
+Students will learn the technical basics of making fired works of clay.
+Form, proportion, texture, and glaze color are only a few of the components of the student's experience in the classroom.
 The close relationship between science and creativity is emphasized throughout the course's breadth.
 Ultimately, students will arrive upon an ability to convey non-verbal ideas and emotions through their clay work, forming a conversation with those who interact with the artist and artifact.
-Students will become comfortable with sharing their artistic interests through group critique, reaction writing, and discussions with family, friends, and fellow students.
+Through their work, students will become comfortable with sharing their artistic interests, findings, and thoughts related to their work, as well as life in general.